Vadskye/Rise/docs/standard_effects.md

   * +1 level: Increase line width by 5'
   * +1 level: convert ability to attunement, no-focus, no-component standard action
   * +2 level: +1 range increment (for effects that intrinsically scale with range, like teleportation)
+  * +2 level: remove Focus tag (dangerous; only for narratively relevant spells)
 * Strikes only:

 ### Standard areas:
 Tier 0 areas:
+* Tiny radius from self
+* Small line, 5' wide from self

+Tier 1 areas:
+* Small cone from self
+* Small line, 10' wide from self
 * Small radius from self
-* Med line, 5' wide from self

-Tier 1 areas:
-* Med cone from self
-* Med line, 10' wide from self
-* Med radius from self
   * This is obviously a larger area than a cone or line, but is also much harder to aim to only hit enemies
+* Enemies in Tiny radius from self
+* Tiny radius in Short range
+  * This should be rare, since it's more flexible than other tier 1 ranges but is too weak for tier 2

+Tier 2 areas:
+* Medium cone from self
+* Large line, 5' wide from self
+* Medium line, 10' wide from self
+* Medium radius from self
 * Enemies in Small radius from self
+* Tiny radius in Med range
 * Small radius in Short range
-  * This should be rare, since it's more flexible than other tier 1 ranges but is too weak for tier 2

-Tier 2 areas:
+Tier 3 areas:
 * Large cone from self
 * Large line, 10' wide from self
 * Large radius from self
 * Enemies in Medium radius from self
 * Small radius in Med range
-* Med radius in Short range

-Tier 3 areas:
+Tier 4 areas:
 * Huge cone from self
 * Huge line, 10' wide from self
 * Large line, 15' wide from self
 * Huge radius from self
 * Enemies in Large radius from self
-* Med radius in Med range
+* Medium radius in Med range
+* Small radius in Long range
+* Tiny radius in Distant range

-Tier 4 areas:
+Tier 5 areas:
-* Gargantuan cone from self
-* Gargantuan line, 10' wide from self
 * Huge line, 15' wide from self
-* Gargantuan radius from self
 * Enemies in Huge radius from self
-* Large radius in Med range
-* Med radius in Long range
+* Medium radius in Long range
 * Small radius in Distant range

-Tier 5 areas:
-* Gargantuan line, 15' wide from self
-* Enemies in Gargantuan radius from self
-* Large radius in Long range
-* Med radius in Distant range
-* Small radius in Long range
+* Tiny radius in Long range

 Tier 6 areas:
-* Gargantuan radius in Long range
+* Huge radius in Long range
-* Large radius in Distant range
+* Medium radius in Distant range
-* Med radius in Extreme range
+* Small radius in Extreme range

 Tier 7 areas:
-* Gargantuan radius in Distant range
+* Huge radius in Distant range
-* Large radius in Extreme range
+* Medium radius in Extreme range

 ### Standard effects